AdamWolcottSmith/resume/README.md

 # resume
-single page project using HTML5 and CSS3
+single page project using HTML5 and SCSS